Inside Country Club Park: San Ramon’s 1961–1965 model homes & neighborhood legacy

 Site of the Country Club Park model homes.
 The home of the south corner of Metairie and Belle Meade is custom and not a Volk-McLain home. |

 Names of Volk-Mclain homes take some getting used to.
 They gave elevations quaint names while the floor plans were letters.
+Each floor plan came in at least two elevations.
 For example, the Plan R came in two elevations, The Tamarisk and The Kona.

 Pricing history